 Continue your studies

 You could go to university and study for a degree qualification or take a higher education course at your local college.
-There are a vast range of courses to choose from and you will need to consider what is right for your to allow you to fulfill your career ambitions.
+There are a vast range of courses to choose from and you will need to consider what is right for your to allow you to fulfil your career ambitions.

 UCAS - What and Where to Study